Caprese Cheese Ball with Feta and Cream Cheese

 - Mix dressing ingredients in a shaker bottle and pour over cheese ball and tomatoes

-- Serve with wheat thins or your favorite crackers
+- Serve with crostini (recipe in post) or your favorite crackers.

 Nutrition